bmstu-iu9/refal-5-lambda/doc/historical/note003.en.md

 copy the view field, distributing it from the new pool, and the old one after the copy is released.
-The possibility of linearizing such shared constructions, (in this way not only the contents of closures, but also the contents of the structur (and ATD-) brackets) will allow you to copy the view field using the line view.
+The possibility of linearizing such shared constructions, (in this way not only the contents of closures, but also the contents of the structural (and ATD-) brackets) will allow you to copy the view field using the line view.
 Such cleaning can be performed on a counter (when performing N machine steps) or by the volume of the view field and the list of free blocks (you need to be able to track the size of expressions).